 It’s hard to find the language for this type of leading because in our modern societies, we so rarely rely on our spirits (which are now indwelt by the Holy Spirit) to direct us.
 We have been educated in the Greek way of thinking which is to rely almost solely on our minds.
 Even though this type of leading by the Spirit is extremely common in the Bible, we find it hard to get past our own worldview.
 And many wise and well-meaning Christian teachers only serve to enforce these faulty thought patterns.

 It will most likely feel strange at first.
 That is not because it is wrong but because it is new.
 Most likely you will make mistakes, but if you start out asking the Holy Spirit to guide you like this in small decisions, the consequences of hearing incorrectly shouldn’t be too grave.

 If you are making bigger decisions, I would definitely recommend you ask the Lord for confirmation along the way as well as seek out wise counsel.
 Remember, we are His sheep and we hear His voice.(6) He wants to lead us more than we want to be led, so fear not!

-(My ebook “7 Biblical Ways to Hear God’s Voice” is available free for our readers.
+(My course, Learning to Hear God’s Voice is available now for our readers.
 Learning to hear God’s voice literally revolutionized my life, so I really enjoy being a part of others’ journeys to hear Him better as well!
-Click here to subscribe and get your free copy.)
+Click here to learn more.)